 No public officer, employee of an agency, or candidate for nomination or election shall solicit or accept anything of value to the recipient, including a gift, loan, reward, promise of future employment, favor or service, based upon any understanding that the vote, official action, or judgment of the public officer, employee or candidate would be influenced thereby.

 No public officer or employee of an agency or his spouse or minor child shall, at any time, accept any compensation, payment, or thing of value when such public officer or employee knows, or, with the exercise of reasonable care, should know, that it was given to influence a vote or other action in which the officer or employee was expected to participate in his official capacity.

-*Please note: Under Florida Law, e-mail addresses are public record.
-If you do not want your e-mail address released in response to a public-records request, do not send electronic mail to this agency.
-Instead, contact our agency by phone or in writing.
-(See Contact Us page for phone numbers and agency address.)
+*Please note: Under Florida Law, email addresses are public record.
+If you do not want your email address released in response to a public records request, do not send electronic mail to this agency.
+Instead, contact our agency in writing or by phone.